Shoba: Career

 In 1966, Shoba made her screen debut in Tamil thriller film Thattungal Thirakkappadum directed by actor J. P. Chandrababu.
 In the film she was credited as Baby Mahalakshmi where she played the role of Lakshmi opposite actress Savitri, K. R. Vijaya, R. S. Manohar and Chandrababu himself.
 The following year she made her debut in Malayalam cinema in P. Venu's Udhyogastha, where she was credited as Baby Shoba.
 The film has been touted as the first "multi-starrer" of Malayalam cinema, with such top actors as Sathyan, Prem Nazir, K. P. Ummer, Padmini, Sharada, Sheela and Rajasree; the huge hit, in a film targeted to all ages, brought Shoba wide attention as a child actor.

 In 1978 she was cast as a heroine in Uthrada Rathri, a film directed by Balachandra Menon.
 She received the Kerala government's Best Actress award for the 1978 films Bandhanam and Ente Neelakaasham.
 The same year she earned the Best Actress award by Filmfare for the Kannada cinema film Aparichita.
 In 1979 she received the National Award for Best Actress for the Tamil film Pasi, which was produced by Lalitha, the eldest of the Travancore sisters.
 She also received the Filmfare Best Actress award for Pasi and received the Second Best Actress award from the Kerala government in 1977 for the film Ormakal Marikkumo.

 Death

 Shobha is alleged to have committed suicide by hanging at the age of 17.
-She was married to Balu Mahendra.
+She was married to Balu Mahendra when she was only 15 years old.
 The 1983 Malayalam film Lekhayude Maranam Oru Flashback directed by K. G. George is loosely based on her life and death.